 Elon Musk is one of the great visionaries of our time.
 By taking risk after risk, he has helped transform the world.
 After attending Stanford for just two days in 1995, he deferred his enrollment to try his hand a creating an internet company with his brother.
 He never went back to Stanford.

 In 1999, Musk and his brother sold their company, Zip2, to Compaq for $307 million cash and $34 million in stock options.
 But he was still disappointed that the company didn’t make a significant impact on the world, which was his broader goal.
 With barely any downtime, he decided to take on the financial industry, where transactions like mailing checks were slow and archaic.

 He founded x.com so consumers could make electronic payments.
 After merging with his competitor, they were able to compete against eBay.
 The new company, PayPal, transformed the financial industry, and when eBay acquired PayPal for $1.5 billion, Musk was the largest shareholder and walked away with $180 million.

-But after the 2008 recession and his divorce, all his companies went into freefall.
+But after the 2008 recession and his divorce, all his companies fell.
 Musk was at his lowest point.
 He took a leap of faith and invested all his reserve capital from the sale of Paypal, his last $35 million, into Tesla.